armory/docs/content/en/continuous-deployment/armory-admin/observe/integrations-splunk.md

 ---
-linkTitle: Integrate Splunk with Armory Enterprise
+linkTitle: Integrate Splunk with Armory Continuous Deployment
-title: Integrate Splunk with Armory Enterprise
+title: Integrate Splunk with Armory Continuous Deployment
 description: >
   (Legacy) Learn how to configure the Armory Splunk application so you can display your SDLC data in Splunk dashboards.
 draft: true